calebmpeterson/scriptbox/README.md

 # ScriptBox

-Enable on-the-fly scripting of your VS Code environment.

-**ScriptBox** adds the following commands to VS Code:
+Extend VS Code without creating extensions.

+ScriptBox enables you to extend VS Code using custom JavaScript code.

+To __programmatically modify text__, use [Run Script](#run-script)
-- [Run Script](#run-script) to execute a predefined script on your current text selection
+- Run your predefined scripts on your current selection
+- Run your predefined scripts on the active editor

+To __evaluate a JavaScript snippet__, use [Run Selection](#run-selection)
-- [Run Selection](#run-selection) to execute the currently selected JavaScript text
+- Run the currently selected text as JavaScript
+- Run the active editor as JavaScript

 ## Run Script